©2020 William A. Lasher

 By Spring, we were well prepared to travel further east.
 To seek out the source of the walking dead that seemed hell-bent on overwhelming us.
 Our first long distance expedition would soon be under way.

 The chief problem with attempting long distance forays was fuel reserves.
 Carrying enough hydrogen gas to make it back to the Western Territory safely.
 To stretch our fuel on longer journeys, each airship was retrofitted with tall masts that carried sails.
 It was a risky feat of engineering anchoring the masts to the light framework of the massive dirigibles, but the work proved successful, and it vastly increased the range of the airships.

 The sails were manned by a tribe of Morpurgos from North Borneo, a British colony in Southeast Asia.
-The dark skinned Morpurgos were a very small people, on average under three feet tall.
+The dark skinned Morpurgos were a small people, on average under three feet tall.
 They had been using sails to propel their outrigger canoes through the tidal waters of the South China Sea for centuries.

 Nimble crews of Morpurgos performed the dangerous task of unfurling the sails and steering the tillers when the airships were underway.
-Their quarters were in minuscule cabins attached to the base of each mast.
-To reach the gondolas, they would scurry down rope ladders fixed to the outer skin of the dirigibles.
+To reach the gondolas, they would climb down rope ladders fixed to the outer skin of the dirigibles.
 Thousands of yards above the surface of the earth, the Morpurgos had no fear of heights.

 We set out on a journey to the eastern seaboard, once the center of civilization in North America, now a post apocalyptic nightmare of destroyed cities and ruined farmland.
 We traveled high above the surface, powered by the strong prevailing westerlies in our billowing sails.
 With altitude in the thousands of yards, we stayed well above clouds that produced a caustic rain, corrosive enough to damage the skin of our ships.